 All test-takers

-- Stage 1 accuracy in Reading and Listening is critical
+- Stage 1 accuracy in Reading and Listening is critical – do not rush

 - 10 minutes of daily practice beats 2-hour weekend cramming

-Frequently Asked Questions
+Frequently Asked Questions – TOEFL Exam Pattern 2026

-The TOEFL iBT 2026 has 4 sections: Reading (~30 min, adaptive), Listening (~29 min, adaptive), Writing (~23 min), and Speaking (~8 min).
-Total test time is about 90 minutes.
-There are 12 task types in total – many of which are new as of January 21, 2026.
-All sections use a new 1-6 band scoring scale aligned with CEFR.
+The TOEFL iBT 2026 exam pattern has 4 sections: Reading (~30 min, adaptive), Listening (~29 min, adaptive), Writing (~23 min, linear), and Speaking (~8 min, linear).
+Total test time is approximately 90 minutes.
+There are 12 task types in total – 9 of which are new as of January 21, 2026.
+All sections are scored on a new 1-6 band scale aligned with CEFR.

-Saudi students applying for government scholarships typically need a minimum of 5.0 on the new scale.
+Saudi students applying for government scholarships typically need a minimum of 5.0 on the new 1-6 scale.
 The new “Write an Email” task requires a professional and polite tone – this can be challenging if you are used to the old essay format.
 Focused daily practice on email writing and Academic Discussion tasks helps significantly.
+Most Saudi students find that consistent 10-minute daily sessions produce faster improvement than occasional long study sessions.

 Master the 2026 TOEFL format – 10 minutes a day.